paul-heyse/Medical_KG_rev/1) docs/Embedding_Approaches.md

 **Namespace:** `dense.qwen3.4096.v1` (or `.1024.` if you choose a smaller checkpoint).
 **Indexing:** Qdrant with optional **scalar quantization** to reduce 4k‑D footprint; keep snapshots on.

+### E2a) Framework adapters (LangChain, Haystack, LlamaIndex)

+Framework-backed embedders are normalised through the shared `DelegatedFrameworkAdapter`.
+Each adapter simply declares the delegate class path and a fallback order of delegate methods (e.g., `embed_documents`, `embed_query`, `get_text_embedding`).
+The helper handles delegate loading, L2 normalisation, offset extraction, and construction of `EmbeddingRecord` objects so framework integrations automatically inherit namespace validation and metadata propagation.

 ### E3) Late‑interaction (ColBERT‑v2)

 **Adapter:** `colbert_ragatouille.py`.